awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-rule-action.md

 # AWS::VpcLattice::Rule Action<a name="aws-properties-vpclattice-rule-action"></a>

 Describes the action for a rule\.
-Each rule must include exactly one of the following types of actions: `forward` or `fixed-response`, and it must be the last action to be performed\.

 ## Syntax<a name="aws-properties-vpclattice-rule-action-syntax"></a>